 - DNS over TLS (over TCP) on port 853

-Configuring the CPE
+Configuring the CPE for DoT

 Since no standardized method exists for dynamic discovery of privacy-enabling DNS ADNs and IPs, the CPE must be manually configured with this information.
 RFC8310 defines two sources of ADNs:

-Full Direct configuration of the CPE requires both the ADN and IP of one or more privacy-enabling DNS servers whereas Direct Configuration requires only the ADN.
+Full Direct Configuration of the CPE requires both the ADN and IP of one or more privacy-enabling DNS servers whereas Direct Configuration requires only the ADN.
 Both sources are supported by CDRouter.
 ADN and IP information for CDRouter’s WAN DNS servers can be found in the sections below.

 DNS Usage Profiles